szepeviktor/debian-server-tools/README.md

 ### /image

-Tools related to image optimitazion.
+Tools related to image optimization.

+### /input

+Tools related to the terminal.

 ### /mail